 eToro vs Coinbase Tradable Cryptocurrencies

-As we previously mentioned, eToro is a CFD broker so the range of cryptocurrency assets it provides is limited compared to Coinbase.
+eToro’s range of cryptocurrency assets it provides is limited compared to Coinbase.
 With that said, you’ll be able to trade on both platforms on the most popular cryptocurrency pairs such as Bitcoin, Ethereum, Bitcoin Cash, Litecoin and.

 Overall, while Coinbase offers a selection of 50 cryptocurrencies, eToro has a selection of 18 crypto coins.
 Let’s take a closer look at the tradable cryptocurrencies at each one of the platforms.